EngFlow/example/java/com/engflow/notificationqueue/README.md

 # Using the notification queue and event store APIs

-This documents explains how to make use of the **notification queue API** to obtain the notifications for a given build and use the notification data to obtain invocation events from the **event store API**.
+This document explains how to make use of the **notification queue API** to obtain the notifications for a given build and use the notification data to obtain invocation events from the **event store API**.
 To do so, the [EngFlow API](https://github.com/EngFlow/engflowapis) is used as external